-- 2.9.
+2.7.
 The first point of contact in trying to establish whether a device is truly a medical device, or not, is by asking the supplier/ seller to share the conformity certification of the device.
-This can be requested with the standardised pre-acquisition questionnaire (PAQ) form (see ref 20).
-Scotland has adopted the Department of Health and Social Care's form, and this has been made available through Health Facilities Scotland's (HFS's) Reports and Information webpage. - 2.10.
-The MDR 2002 (see ref 1) states in its definitions that b) does not achieve its principal intended action in or on the human body by pharmacological, immunological or metabolic means, even if it is assisted in its function by such means, and includes devices intended to administer a medicinal product or which incorporate as an integral part a substance which, if used separately, would be a medicinal product and which is liable to act upon the body with action ancillary to that of the device;
+This can be requested with the standardised pre-acquisition questionnaire (PAQ) form (see ref

+20).
+Scotland has adopted the Department of Health and Social Care's form, and this has been made available through Health Facilities Scotland's (HFS's) Reports and Information webpage (HFS is now a part of NHSScotland Assure).

+2.8.
+The MDR 2002 (see ref 1) states in its definitions that